cosmic-explorer/ce-it-infrastructure/dcc/README.md

 ## Running the DCC in production

-The production stack depends on the [DCC REST API](https://github.com/cosmic-explorer/ce-it-infrastructure/rest-dcc) so before deploying the stack, make sure that the image `cosmicexplorer/rest-dcc` is available.
+The production stack depends on the [DCC REST API](https://github.com/cosmic-explorer/ce-it-infrastructure/tree/master/rest-dcc) so before deploying the stack, make sure that the image `cosmicexplorer/rest-dcc` is available.
+To start the stack, you will need the `SECRETS_SYSTEM` created by the `bootstrap-dcc.sh` script.

-Set the environment variable `SECRETS_SYSTEM` to the value of the OAuth2 server secret created above.

 To run the DCC as a Docker stack in production, run the script
 ```sh